Non-trivial Solutions of $Aa^p+Bb^p=Cc^3$ over Number Fields: Preliminaries

-For the proof of the Theorem \ref{thm:sample}, we need to calculate the conductor of the Frey curve explicitly for the complex quadratic fields stated in the theorem when $C=1$.
+For the proof of Theorem \ref{thm:sample}, we need to calculate the conductor of the Frey curve given in \eqref{the frey curve} explicitly when $C=1$ for the complex quadratic fields stated in the theorem.
 In this case, the Frey elliptic curve becomes